Low Latency GNN Accelerator for Quantum Error Correction: Background

 Unlike classical bits, which can be easily stored and measured, qubits exist in superpositions of states and collapse upon measurement.
 Moreover, quantum information cannot be copied (as per the no-cloning theorem), which makes traditional error correction techniques unfeasible~\cite{Nielsen_Chuang_2023}.

 To preserve the integrity of the logical qubit, QEC protocols encode the logical information in a set of data qubits.
 Additional qubits~(often referred to as ancilla qubits or measure qubits~\cite{Nielsen_Chuang_2023,fowler2012surface}), are dedicated solely to measurement operations.
 These interact with the data qubits and are then measured to extract error syndromes: the outcomes of measurements that indicate which type of error (if any) occurred, without revealing or disturbing the encoded state.
-To quantify decoding performance, we can define the logical error rate as the proportion of correctly predicted logical errors out of the total number of syndromes:
+To quantify decoding performance, we can define the logical error rate as a function of correctly decoded syndromes over the total number of syndromes: